grantcarthew/start-prototype/docs/cli/start-config-task.md

 ✓ Asset task 'code-review' is now active

 Use 'start task code-review' to run asset version.
-Use 'start config task list merged' to see all tasks.
+Use 'start config task list' to see all tasks.
 ```

 **Declining confirmation:**